GOP candidate for 76th House has nominating papers challenged - Chronicle Media

-GOP candidate for 76th House has nominating papers challengedBy Bill Dwyer For Chronicle Media — November 21, 2025
+GOP candidate for 76th House has nominating papers challengedBy Bill Dwyer for Chronicle Media — November 23, 2025

 In 2024, Liz Bishop, of Peru, easily defeated fellow Peru resident Crystal Loughran in the GOP primary, by a full 2:1 margin.